Contact homology and virtual fundamental cycles: Implicit atlases

-We now verify the covering axiom for the implicit atlases which we are in the process of defining.
-Namely, we show that the moduli spaces $\Mbar_\ast$ are covered by the regular loci in their thickenings $(\Mbar_\ast)_I^\reg$.
-The essential content is to show that at every point in each moduli space $\Mbar_\ast$, there exists a divisor (in the sense of Definition \ref{AIdef}(\ref{AIdefD})) which stabilizes the domain (i.e.\ satisfies Definition \ref{MIthickdef}(\ref{MIthickdeftr})).
+We now verify the covering axiom for the implicit atlases $\bar A(T)$ on $\Mbar(T)$.
+Namely, we show that the moduli spaces $\Mbar(T)$ are covered by the regular loci in their thickenings $\Mbar(T)_I^\reg$.
+The essential content is to show that at every point in each moduli space $\Mbar(T)$, there exists a codimension two submanifold (as in Definition \ref{AIdef}\ref{AIdefD}) which stabilizes the domain (i.e.\ satisfies Definition \ref{MIthickdef}\ref{MIthickdeftr}).

 \begin{lemma} Let $u:D^2\to(X,J)$ be $J$-holomorphic (for an almost complex manifold $(X,J)$).
 Then either $du:T_pC\to T_{u(p)}X$ is injective for some $p\in D^2$ or\footnote{In fact, it is a standard (but nontrivial) fact that the first alternative can be strengthened to state that the zeroes of $du$ form a discrete set (see \cite[Lemma 2.4.1]{mcduffsalamonJholsymp}).} $u$ is constant. \end{lemma}